OPEN CALL FOR ENTRIES • Select a Category of Entry to continue.

 Please do not consign shipment to a freight forwarder.

-If your film is not in consideration on Submittable within two weeks of shipment via courier or three weeks via regular postal service, we may have not received your film.
+If your film is not in consideration within two weeks of shipment via courier or three weeks via regular postal service, we may have not received your film.
 Please contact the Programming Dept if this is the case.

 The Festival will insure the integrity of the prints from the time of delivery to the Festival from the time that the print is delivered to a shipping agent for return.
 In the event of loss or damage to a print, the Festival must be notified of such loss or damage in writing by January 15, 2016.
 The Festival’s obligation is limited to compensating the producer or distributor only to the cost of replacing the damaged print.
 The Whistler Film Festival does not assume liability for damage to prints due to improper shipping containers or otherwise.